 For example, you won’t be moving as smoothly and efficiently as you were before your layoff.
 You’ll use muscle to pull off moves where once you would have used leverage.
 You’ll use strength instead of timing.
 You’ll rely on gross body movements where once you would have automatically made more subtle adjustments.

 All this means that you’ll be burning more energy, which, of course, makes you get tired faster.

-Now I said that there were two problem areas after a layoff… The second thing to go out the window when you don’t train is your TIMING.
+The third thing that goes out the window when you don’t train is your TIMING.